-Rationale: Quality Improvement (QI) must be embedded at the core of health care to support professionals to deliver the very best care and patient outcomes possible.
-A multidisciplinary quality group engaged with quality improvement and provided with appropriate ringfenced time, and training in QI is essential for this.
+Rationale: QI must be embedded at the core of health care to support professionals to deliver the very best care and patient outcomes possible.
+A multidisciplinary quality group engaged with QI, properly trained and provided with appropriate ringfenced time is essential for this.

-- Perinatal Services should use these NSQI as a basis for QI, publishing their plans for this in an annual Quality Strategy. - Perinatal Services should have Medical and Nursing Quality Leads, with job planned time for leadership and implementation of QI. - Perinatal services should have a multidisciplinary Quality Group which takes the role of developing, publicising and overseeing the unit's Quality Strategy. - BAPM, NHS England MATNeoSIP and the NHS Scotland Maternity and Children Quality Improvement Collaborative provide training and support for QI, and these should be the routes of choice for accessing training in these (31-33).
+- Perinatal Services should use these NSQI as a basis for QI, publishing their plans for this in an annual Quality Strategy. - Perinatal Services should have medical and nursing Quality Leads, with job planned time for leadership and implementation of QI. - Perinatal services should have a multidisciplinary Quality Group which takes the role of developing, publicising and overseeing the unit's Quality Strategy. - BAPM, NHS England MATNeoSIP and the NHS Scotland Maternity and Children Quality Improvement Collaborative provide training and support for QI, and these should be the routes of choice for accessing training in these (41-43).